 (Give it a spin to find out how Copper can help your campaigns.
 Try it for free now.)

 Copper has flexible Kanban boards for easy project management and team collaboration.
-The dashboard syncs with your Google Workspace, making it easy to manage your customer relationships.
+The dashboard syncs with your Google Workspace, making it easy to review and manage your customer relationships.

 All your workflow automation and marketing projects can run smoothly due to the collaborative nature of this platform.
 Additionally, it brings transparency for all your team members as they’d know exactly where things stand.

-Copper CRM also helps you with the creation of reports that you can use for internal reporting and also share with your clients.
-Copper has five powerful insights that you stand to gain by using their reports:
+Copper CRM also helps you with the creation of reports that you can use for internal evaluation and also share with your clients.

 This report shows you the opportunities that your business has for conversions along with their value.
 Low opportunities coming in show that your marketing strategy needs some improvement.